 If you have trouble sleeping, try simple fixes like getting a heavier blanket or changing the stiffness of your pillows.
 Make sure your room is not too bright or too warm.

 I like to use essential oils because I find the soothing scent helps me to relax.
 My favorite oil is lavender and it has been used in several studies to show that lavender oil can help you go to sleep and sleep soundly.
 Others turn to a relaxing cup of camomile tea at bedtime.
+This post has more info about essential oils to use to help reduce stress and help you sleep better.

 Sometimes the lack of minerals can cause sleeplessness.
 I find taking a liquid calcium, magnesium supplement at bedtime works wonders.
 Magnesium helps you to relax and release tension and calcium helps to create melatonin, but more on that in a minute.
 Iron deficiencies can also cause restless leg syndrome as well as make it hard to fall asleep.
 So make sure you are getting plenty of iron in your diet.
 Vitamine D is very important when it comes to sleep as is Vitamin E, especially if you are experiencing night sweats or hot flushes.